 - Ability to enable longer look-back periods to detect complex scenarios

 Protecting against model biases, our platform’s Champion-Challenger module automatically and continuously incorporates data shifts and data additions and informs users of the availability of any ‘Challenger’ model.
 Users may validate the vitals of the newly created ‘Challenger’ and replace it with the existing ‘Champion’ effortlessly.
 This unique feature helps financial institutions avoid time-consuming and costly model upgrades, ensuring faster ROI realization and sustained and effective performance of AML compliance programs.

 The deployment of AMLS at UOB with stellar results marks the end of the AI experimentation phase in AML compliance.
 It is another example of how Tookitaki, as a fast-growing AI startup, sets new standards for the regulatory compliance industry’s fight against money laundering.
 Our success is noteworthy given that many enterprise AI projects are dying within laboratories.
 AMLS went through multiple rounds of testing and validation and our machine learning models have been proven to provide stable results and remain agile to the cause in dynamic situations.
 At the same time, it could effectively explain the decision-making process of machine learning models in a comprehensive yet simple manner through our patent-pending Explainable AI framework.
 Through this project, we also validated that our AI processes are effective, efficient and set to be applied in a responsible and ethical manner.

-A complete revamp of existing AML compliance processes is imperative for financial institutions given that money laundering strategies become more and more sophisticated.
+A complete revamp of existing AML compliance processes is imperative for financial institutions, given that money laundering strategies are becoming more and more sophisticated.
 It is time to embrace modern-era intelligent technology to enhance efficiency and effectiveness in AML compliance programs, establish next-gen financial crime surveillance and ensure robust risk management practices.

-For more details into our partnerships with UOB and many other big banks across the globe, please contact us.
+For more details about our partnerships with UOB and many other big banks across the globe, please contact us.